Fleur Jaeggy

 Fleur Jaeggy (born 31 July 1940) is a Swiss author who writes in Italian.
-The Times Literary Supplement named Proleterka as a Best Book of the Year upon its US publication, and her Sweet Days of Discipline won the Premio Bagutta and the Premio Speciale Rapallo.
+The Times Literary Supplement named her novel Proleterka a Best Book of the Year upon its publication in the United States, and her Sweet Days of Discipline won the Premio Bagutta and the Premio Speciale Rapallo.
+She was awarded the 2024 Gottfried Keller Prize and the 2025 Swiss Grand Prix de la Littérature.
 As of 2021, six of her books have been translated into English.
+Her work has been translated into more than twenty languages.